solita/sv-security-scans-02/2023-02-26-venture-not-all-eggs.md

 Suppose you have a *Secret*, a long bit string, say a standard AES-256 symmetric encryption key, which is just a random bit string of length 256.

-You do not want to keep you *Secret* in just one place, want to share it between two locations.
+You do not want to keep you *Secret* in just one place and want to share it between two locations.

 Entrusting your *Secret* to just a single person (entity, KMS, HSM, ...) is unwise, because this single person may lose it, get bribed, ...
 Can